Participation Terms

 National Student Poets Program

-If you are selected as (and agree to be) a National Student Poet based on your submission to the Awards, these terms will also apply to your participation in the National Student Poets Program.
+If you are selected as (and agree to be) a National Student Poet based on your entry to the Awards, these terms will also apply to your participation in the National Student Poets Program.
 Additional terms for the National Student Poets Program will be made available to you if applicable.